-The Truth About Victoria and David Beckham's Marriage: How They Continue to Defy the Haters
+The Truth About Victoria Beckham and David Beckham's Marriage: How They Continue to Defy the Haters - E!
+Online

 They had just stepped out—hand-in-hand, wearing coordinated neutrals—when it happened again.

-Mere weeks after Victoria Beckham attended the royal wedding with husband David Beckham, rumors that they were due to announce a divorce imminently reached such a heightened state that bookies went so far as suspend bets.
+Mere weeks after Victoria Beckham attended Meghan Markle and Prince Harry's wedding with husband David Beckham, rumors that they were due to announce a divorce imminently reached such a heightened state that bookies went so far as suspend bets.

 As everyone braced for the news, their shared rep fired off a missive to British paper The Sun.
 Except instead of detailing how the couple had reached the painfully difficult decision to amicably end their romantic relationship, choosing to continue on as friends and coparents, it slammed reports the couple were anything but happy.

-"There is no statement due or divorce," the spokeswoman said June 8.
+"There is no statement due or divorce," the spokeswoman said on that June day in 2018.
 "This is just fake social media news.
 This is all very bizarre and an embarrassing waste of time."

+"People have been making things up about our relationship for 20 years," Victoria told British Vogue that October, posing for the cover with their entire, impossibly photogenic family, including sons Brooklyn, 21, and Romeo, 17, and Cruz, 15, and daughter Harper, 8.
+But they've learned to "ignore" the nonsense.

 Perhaps it's the belief that two exceptionally attractive, talented people swept up in their equally thriving but incredibly separate careers simply can't continue to make it work.
-But thanks to their efforts to maintain a balanced partnership and prioritize their relationship ("David and I both respect that each of us are very, very busy; we are both running big businesses, but we do put the phones down, and sometimes we just talk," she recently noted to Elle UK), the Spice Girls standout turned award-winning designer, 44, and her soccer pro husband, 43, swear they're just as smitten as when they fell in love at first sight in the Manchester United players' lounge some 21 years ago.
+But thanks to their efforts to maintain a balanced partnership and prioritize their relationship ("David and I both respect that each of us are very, very busy; we are both running big businesses, but we do put the phones down, and sometimes we just talk," she noted to Elle UK), the Spice Girls standout turned award-winning designer, 46, and her soccer pro husband, 45, swear they're just as smitten as when they fell in love at first sight in the Manchester United players' lounge some 23 years ago.

+Because what's she's learned, more than two decades in, is "that we are stronger together than we are as individuals," as she told British Vogue.
+"Would either of us be in the position that we are in now had we not met and been together all those years ago?"

-From the very beginning, the couple were in lock step.
-It took just one glimpse of Victoria in her Spice Girls' PVC catsuit for David to know this was it.
+Back then, it took just one glimpse of Victoria in her Spice Girls' PVC catsuit for David to know this was it.
 Transfixed watching the group's "Say You'll Be There" video after a late 1996 match, he turned to teammate Gary Neville, he recalled to W Magazine, "and said, 'That one there, that's the girl I'm going to marry.'"

 His bravado briefly failed him when she turned up in the players' lounge with one of her bandmates after a February 1997 game.
 "I'm quite shy," he admitted.
 "I just sort of waved from the other side of bar."
 Even after her manager, Simon Fuller, arranged a introduction, all he could muster was a quick hello, a missed opportunity he agonized over for days: "I was quite upset and gutted."